 1) Pick the THERMAL picture from initial canopy to present that shows the MOST VARIABILITY.
 (This is often from the same date as the “Fat Kids” picture, unless there is drought stress or another adverse weather event later in the growing season.)

 2) After clicking on that thermal picture, hit the “Yield Estimate” tab.
 At this point, the computer will clip the image to the field’s boundary, and drop three pins on the image.
 These pins represent the hottest, coldest, and exact center temperature of the field.

 3) Hit the “Save as Custom Image” tab, and now use your iPad/iPhone to walk to these three specific places (You will have to use your alignment feature – let me know if you need help with this.)

 4) Do a yield check at each of these locations.
-You can use any method you are comfortable with, but here are a few links for corn and soybeans you might find useful:
+You can use any method you are comfortable with, but here are a few useful links for corn and soybeans:

 Estimating Corn Grain Yield Prior to Harvest (Agronomy Dept, Purdue)

 5) Now enter what you found at each location into the Yield Estimator, and hit “Calculate”.
 At this time, the computer will look at every pixel inside your field’s boundary — and assign a yield factor based on the temperature of that pixel and the information you just provided.
 At the bottom of the page, you will see the average yield estimate and the total number of bushels the computer expects at harvest time.